missnadia/missnadia.github.io/_posts/2019-05-19-var_let_and_const.markdown

 3. `const`
 * the value of const cannot be re-assigned because it creates a read-only reference to a value
+* note that `const` does not create immutable objects -- the object the binding refers to is immutable, however the properties of the object are mutable (can be changed)
 * block scoped